Fiber 101

-Ever wondered why fiber are important in our diet?
+Ever wondered why fiber is important in our diet?
 Discover the types of fiber, their key benefits and food sources.

 There are 2 classes of fiber: Soluble & Insoluble